Graduate study in sociology focuses on the Doctor of Philosophy. Students are awarded the M.A. as they fulfill requirements for the Ph.D.

 Doctoral students take two area exams—one from list A, the other from list A or B. List A has seven standing committees: social psychology, crime, law, stratification, organizations, gender, and political sociology.
 For the list B exam, a student may propose any area that is not covered under list A and for which there is adequate faculty support.

-For a detailed statement of graduate study regulations, contact the Department of Sociology and Criminology.
-Prospective doctoral students should examine this document carefully.
+For a detailed statement of graduate study rules, view the Department of Sociology and Criminology website.
+Prospective doctoral students should examine the document carefully.

 Teaching Assistantship Training